Heterogeneous Multi-Agent Proximal Policy Optimization for Power Distribution System Restoration: Introduction

-To overcome these challenges, this paper applies the Heterogeneous-Agent Proximal Policy Optimization (HAPPO) algorithm within a heterogeneous-agent reinforcement learning (HARL) architecture \cite{HARL_JMLR} for power distribution system restoration.
-HAPPO extends PPO to multi-agent settings through sequential per-agent updates guided by a centralized critic, enabling stable and sample-efficient learning among microgrids with differing load levels, generation capacities, and switch counts.
+To overcome these challenges, this paper applies Heterogeneous-Agent Proximal Policy Optimization (HAPPO) within a heterogeneous-agent reinforcement learning (HARL) architecture \cite{HARL_JMLR} for power distribution system restoration.
+HAPPO extends PPO to multi-agent settings through sequential per-agent updates guided by a centralized critic, enabling stable learning among microgrids with differing load levels, generation capacities, and switch counts.
 These structural differences make agents non-exchangeable and unsuitable for parameter-sharing methods such as MAPPO.

-To enable physics-informed, constraint-aware learning, we develop an OpenDSS-based simulation environment \cite{opendss} that performs full three-phase power-flow analysis after each switching action.
-Rather than masking infeasible actions \cite{vu} or terminating episodes \cite{yu}, the environment applies a differentiable penalty term proportional to voltage, current, and generation-limit violations, while enforcing a 2400,kW system-level generation cap and local microgrid balance constraints.
-This soft-constraint design provides dense feedback and allows agents to learn corrective behavior under infeasible conditions.
+We develop an OpenDSS-based simulation environment \cite{opendss} performing full three-phase power-flow analysis after each switching action.
+Rather than masking infeasible actions \cite{vu} or terminating episodes \cite{yu}, the environment applies differentiable penalty terms proportional to voltage, current, and generation-limit violations, while enforcing a system-level generation cap and local microgrid balance constraints.
+This soft-constraint design provides dense feedback and allows agents to learn corrective behavior.

-Experiments on the IEEE 123-bus \cite{123} and IEEE 8500-node \cite{8500} feeders show that the proposed HAPPO framework achieves faster convergence, higher restored power, and improved stability compared with established MARL baselines including DQN \cite{igder}, PPO \cite{zhou}, MAES \cite{zhang2}, MAGDPG \cite{fan}, MADQN \cite{vu}, Mean-Field RL \cite{zhao}, and QMIX \cite{si}.
-The contributions of this work are: (1) the first application of HAPPO to feeder-level restoration with structurally heterogeneous microgrid agents; (2) a stable and scalable learning framework combining decentralized actors with a centralized advantage critic; (3) a physics-informed OpenDSS environment with continuous differentiable constraint handling; and (4) extensive evaluation on IEEE test feeders demonstrating superior restoration performance and reproducibility.
+Experiments on IEEE 123-bus \cite{123} and 8500-node \cite{8500} feeders show the proposed HAPPO framework achieves faster convergence, higher restored power, and improved stability compared with DQN \cite{igder}, PPO \cite{zhou}, MAES \cite{zhang2}, MAGDPG \cite{fan}, MADQN \cite{vu}, Mean-Field RL \cite{zhao}, and QMIX \cite{si}.
+The contributions are: (1) first application of HAPPO to feeder-level restoration with structurally heterogeneous microgrid agents; (2) a stable and scalable learning framework combining decentralized actors with a centralized advantage critic.